hVIVO is committed to protecting and respecting your privacy.

 HOW LONG WE KEEP YOUR INFORMATION FOR

 The period of time for which personal data is processed (including storage) will depend on the nature of the personal data and the purpose for which we have indicated to you that it is to be processed by us.
-Personal data held for a direct marketing purpose is held two years whereas personal data which you have provided for use within one of our clinical trials, will be subject to specific legal and regulatory rules.
+Personal data held for a direct marketing purpose is held for five years whereas personal data which you have provided for use within one of our clinical trials, will be subject to specific legal and regulatory rules.
 Our Privacy Notice for Volunteers provides further guidance on the processing (including retention) of your personal data when you participate in one of our clinical trials.

 Disclosure of your information